kexa-io/Kexa/documentation/README.md

 #### Configure your config:

   In the config folder, create a file if not already exist: 'default.json' and the path is "./config/default.json" to inform the providers you want to test and the rules that will be applied to them.
 Each key at the root of the json refers to the provider you wish to use.
 In the following example, we wish to use only "azure".
 Each item in this list refers to a "subscription"/"environment".
 It's a good idea to give each item a name and a description, to make it easier to understand.
 The "rules" key is mandatory to specify the rules to be applied to each environment.
 Finally, a key called "prefix" will allow you to identify the variables used to log on to the environment among your environment variables or your secret manager.
 The attribute of this value should preferably be unique, unless you want to use the same identifiers more than once on several environments.
 If you haven't specified a prefix, a default value is assigned.
-It corresponds to the environment index followed by a "-".
+It corresponds to the environment index.
-En outre sur les addon officiels que nous avons publié nous avons normalisé le schema de config.
-Chaque addOn est libre de ses clés valeurs obligatoire.
-Dans tout les cas les clés à la racine permette d'identifier le nom des addOns
+In addition, we've standardized the config schema of the official addons we've published.
+Each published addOn is free to set its own mandatory key values.
+Our minimum values for any addOn are "rules".
+Keys such as "prefix", "name" and "description" are strongly recommended to maintain ease of use.
   The file will have the following format :
   __Azure config exemple__
   ```js